 Download POLDER data

 Within the framework of projects supported by ESA, GRASP algorithm has been optimized and applied to the data of MERIS instrument.
-Two important results has been obtained from those studies:
+Two important results have been obtained from those studies:

 - The information about surface and aerosols (aerosol optical depth, single-scattering albedo, etc.) for the entire MERIS mission has been obtained.
 Full archive is available for free at this website.
 Click the button below to download the data.